eirrw/dotfiles/README.md

 # dotfiles
-Contains a selection of configuration files used across my systems.
+Setup scripts and configuration files used across my systems.
+Designed for use on modern versions (37+) of Fedora Linux, though the config files themselves should be fairly cross-compatible.

 ## Installation
 The dotfiles are managed by an Ansible playbook.
 Use `./install` to install.
 The script will soucre the included env